What to Do When Your Child Is Using Marijuana

 What Can Parents Do If Their Child Is Using Marijuana?

-• Be clear that drug use will not be tolerated, and set the terms of any ramifications to follow, such as grounding or earlier curfew.
-It is critical to then implement any such repercussions, in order to underline the severity of the situation.
+• Be clear that drug use will not be tolerated, and there will be consequences for drug use, such as grounding or earlier curfew.
+It is critical to follow through in order to underline the severity of the situation.

 • Provide opportunities to re-establish the bond of trust, such as supervising homework and chores but also recognizing a job well done.